Martin Creek (Sausal Creek tributary): Watershed

+Martin Creek drains second growth coast redwood (Sequoia sempervirens) forest as it descends the northeastern slope of the Santa Cruz Mountains.
+It traverses the Thornewood Open Space Preserve where it is met by an ephemeral stream that drains Schilling Lake.
+Shortly after crossing under Old La Honda Road the creek reaches the San Andreas Fault zone and crosses Portola Road where the ground becomes nearly level and it is one of a nexus of half a dozen creeks that coalesce in a large freshwater marsh to form Corte Madera Creek.
+Dennis Martin Creek flows into Sausal Creek just upstream of the reservoir area at the Family Farm Road bridge.
+From there Sausal Creek is joined by Corte Madera Creek just before entering Searsville Reservoir.
+Old maps show that Dennis Martin Creek and Alambique Creek, both tributaries of Sausal Creek, surrounded the historic town of Searsville before it was inundated by the Searsville Dam and Reservoir.

 Ecology

 Dennis Martin Creek and the other Corte Madera Creek tributaries and mainstem were historically steelhead trout (Oncorhynchus mykiss) streams; however, access to the creek has been blocked since 1890 by Searsville Dam.
 According to local historian Dorothy Regnery's notes from her 1966 interview with Edgar H. Batchelder, who was 2 years old when his father became caretaker of Searsville dam in 1897, his "favorite place to fish for trout was in Dennis Martin Creek."